 • A varied and changing programme of events, from casual meetups to networking and ‘dives’ into new tech;

-• Use Slack as a digital platform to collaborate with digital community, generate feedback and ideas, as well as informal conversation;
+• Use digital platforms to collaborate with the digital community, generate feedback and ideas, as well as informal conversation;

 • Delivering a regular programme of free events - a monthly breakfast club and workshops for startups based on Lean Canvas;